kuaiph/Lottery-React-2/README.md

 # Function :

 Lottery app that registers a manager, players, and funds to be contributed and won.

 Built with MetaMask, the Rinkeby test network, Remix and Infura.

-The smart contact logic resides in Lottery.sol (https://github.com/prateeksawhney97/Lottery-Smart-Contract-Ethereum) and this repository contains the front-end page built with create-react-app.
+The smart contract logic resides in Lottery.sol (https://github.com/prateeksawhney97/Lottery-Smart-Contract-Ethereum) and this repository contains the front-end page built with create-react-app.

 # How it works :